 Okay, so the title is a bit deceiving.

 I didn’t find love at the Super Bowl.
 Or because of the Super Bowl.
 Or even actually during the Super Bowl.
+And, I don’t madly love watching the Super Bowl.

 It was February 2, 2020.